Why Nearshoring Could Be Exactly What You Need

 Global companies have offshored critical parts of their business function for years now — with mixed results.
 Call centers have been run in foreign countries with distant geographic and cultural ties to the parent company.
 While this is done with the best intentions, it has at times led to a drop in customer satisfaction.
 Something that we can agree that no company wants!

 Interestingly that’s where the idea of nearshoring comes in.
 It’s a form of outsourcing, but one that is contingent on finding a professional third party with close geographical ties to your core business.
-The interesting thing about this is that it’s a relatively new idea, but one that makes a great deal of sense when you start thinking about it.
+The exciting thing about this is that it’s a relatively new idea, but one that makes a great deal of sense when you start thinking about it.

-Here area few ideas off the tops of our heads about why nearshoring is an idea that you might want to consider:
+Here are a few ideas off the tops of our heads about why nearshoring is an idea that you might want to consider:

 - It can help you improve efficiency by outsourcing specific tasks to experienced third parties